 Essential Infrastructure Repairs

-In March this year, a request was submitted to central government to fund emergency repairs to the infrastructure damaged in both the July and February flood events in Buller.
+In March 2022, a request was submitted to central government to fund emergency repairs to the infrastructure damaged in both the July and February flood events in Buller.
 This is separate from the Kawatiri Business Case which is seeking co-investment in long-term flood resilience measures for Westport.

 Government agreed to fund $17.1 million for emergency infrastructure repairs (100% central government funding).
 This includes $10.6 million granted to Buller District Council (BDC) for infrastructure repairs that were outside policy for Government funding.

 In addition to this, BDC was also granted additional funding for the emergency repairs to the Westport and Carters Beach water supply damaged in the February event which has a total budget of $1.6m.

 The essential infrastructure projects are:

 • Wharf damage

 • Reefton stop bank